 - 1 cup shredded sharp cheddar cheese

-- For the Mashed Cauliflower:
+- Mashed Cauliflower:

 - 2 lb cauliflower florets

-- 5 Tbsp butter, divided
+- 5 Tbsp unsalted butter divided

-- 1½ tsp garlic salt
+- 1 tsp garlic salt

 - Bake for 30-35 minutes until bubbly around the edges.
 Broil, for a few minutes at the very end of baking to brown.